mcverter/Dissertation/work/00_NEWEST/KaunsasSol/OutlineMay5.md

        * Psalm 104:30 continuous breathing of god

 * Descartes and Bergson: Time as continuous creation
->  “the discontinuity of Cartesian time, which requires a continuous creation, indicates the very dispersion and plurality of created being” (TI 58).[

   * Descartes, Bergson, and Continuous Creation, Khafiz Kerimov, https://journals.openedition.org/methodos/5083?lang=en#ftn1
      > Descartes: it does not follow that we shall exist a moment from now, unless there is some cause—the same cause which originally produced us—which continually reproduces us, as it were, that is to say, which keeps us in existence

      > Bergson: [The] idea of creation is altogether absent […] in Greek philosophy: when the Greek divinity intervenes in the world, it does so by arranging it rather than creating, while in Jewish theology God creates the world

   * Bergson: continued vs continuous --
     * pointilism of time of moments, levinas has complex and creative moments of creative duration